-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, GTA is far from the only way to experience a life of crime.
 You could rob a bank in real life!
 Or, alternatively...

 I hope it's fingerpainting.
 I was always best at fingerpainting.

 So there I was, pretending to be in the middle of an anecdote, when I found myself on the platforms at Victoria Station.
 Three pounds in my pocket, a perpetual cigarette between my lips.
 No friends, no contacts, and only at 82% health.
 Probably something to do with the cigarette.
 This of course will not be allowed to stand.
 By the end of the week, I fully intend to be the Moriarty to this city's Sherlock, the Lupin III to its Zenigata, the Hamburglar to its Mayor McCheese.
 All I need to accomplish this is everything.
 Conveniently, that's also what I intend to steal.

 Despite being broke, I call a taxi.
 I'm expecting a typically dour taxi driver, which will make it easier when I either Grand Theft Auto or Daley Thompson's Decathlon my way out of paying at the end of the ride.
 Instead, I come face to face with the terrifying sight of Dan Stanford, the taxi company's boss.
 "May I congratulate you on being the 1000000th client of our Taxi & Transport Company!" he exclaims.

 With my free ticket, I head down to Holland Street to find a place to crash out, and start assembling my crew.
 Bed first.
 Crime later.